 Gazpacho reveal breathtaking new video for second single “Exit Suite” taken from new album Soyuz

-Ahead of the release of their brand-new studio album, Soyuz, on May 18th Norwegian Art-rock progressive outfit Gazpacho have revealed their visually stunning and emotive new video for the track “Exit Suite”.
+In support of their new studio album, Soyuz, Norwegian Art-rock progressive outfit Gazpacho have revealed their visually stunning and emotive new video for the track “Exit Suite”.

 Gazpacho’s Thomas Andersen explains the song’s creative birth “Exit Suite is the cinematic sounding result of a night playing with matches in the studio.
 It is a song about the fear of dawn and the passing of the old day.
 The matches were supposed to be our short flickering lives in the dark universe and we ended up making a rhythm out of them and building a song on that rhythm.”

 Andersen continues on the creation of the video clip “The short film accompanying the song was made by Dewi Allen from the University of South Wales, Cardiff and we loved it.
 We had lots of ideas on what the film should be like and he had the wisdom to ignore everything we said and do it his way.
 It’s perfect, speaks for itself and showcases his very special talent.
 I hope you all agree.”